 In Arizona, you must be a resident of the state for at least 90 days before you can file for a divorce.
 To file for a legal separation, you need only reside in Arizona as of the date you file for legal separation.
 An action for or Decree of legal separation may become a petition for or decree of divorce if either party requests, even over the objection of the other spouse.

 One of the most common reasons people choose to become legally separated rather than divorced is to maintain health insurance benefits for a non-employed or uninsurable spouse.
 Most health insurance policies will continue to insure a current spouse, but not a former spouse.
 Other common reasons for a legal separation is a couple’s religious beliefs or because it is a more comfortable way to psychologically ease into a divorce.

 An important thing to note is that you are not legally separated just because you are physically living apart from your spouse.
 To make it legal, a court action must be filed and a decree entered to either be legally separated or divorced.

-Contact us at Hallier Lawrence if you are considering a divorce or legal separation and need more information.
+Contact us at Hallier Stearns PLC if you are considering a divorce or legal separation and need more information.